“Are you Rajput?”… asked the old man.

 Are there any restaurants in Malana?

-Yes, there are some basic eateries where you can rejuvenate yourself after the trek.
+Yes, there are some basic eateries in Malana where you can rejuvenate yourself after the trek.
+So, food will not be a problem.

 What is the best season for Malana?

 It can be done all the time.
 It was March but was still under several feet deep snow.
-So, I guess summers and post monsoon seasons will be nice.
+Later on I visited it once in June and it was green and clear.
+So, summers and post monsoon seasons will be nice.
+Avoid the slippery rainy season.

-Be careful.
-Do not touch the local people.
-Also be careful while photographing.
-You can click landscapes but ask permission before clicking people or temples.
+- Be careful while photographing.
+You can click landscapes but ask permission before clicking local people or temples.

 What else can one do at Malana?

-One can go to something called “Magic Valley”, which is another pristine meadow a few KMs ahead of Malana.
+One can go to something called “Magic Valley” (Mozik Valley) and Waichin Valley, which is another pristine meadow a few KMs ahead of Malana along the same route.
 If you have time, you can also trek over the Chadrakhani Pass and move over to the other side and reach Naggar.
 But you will need guides and equipment for the trek.
 It is also possible to trek to Rashol, another high village in the valley.
 But we trekked to Rashol separately from Kasol a couple of days later.